TomGrout/SAAD-Assessment-Files/Use Cases/UC-003-resolve-complaint.md

 Postconditions:
 - Complaint record updated with resolution notes and status “Resolved – Pending Confirmation”.
-- Consumer is notified of the resolution.
+- Consumer is notified of the resolution & resolution summary.

 Main Flow:
-1. Support person accesses assigned complaints.
+1. Support person reviews assigned complaints.
 2. Support person investigates and performs resolution steps.
-3. Support person enters resolution remarks.
+3. Support person records resolution remarks.
 4. System updates status and notifies consumer of resolution.
+5. Resolution analytics are logged.

 Alternative Flows:
 A1.
-Resolution cannot be completed – Support person escalates to Help Desk Manager.
+Resolution cannot be completed - Support person escalates to Help Desk Manager (see UC-010).
 A2.
-System unavailable – Changes queued for later synchronisation.
+System unavailable - Changes queued for later synchronisation.
+A3.
+Assisted Resolution - Support person collaborates with agent through internal chat or call.